-The REI Co-op AirRail has been upgraded to the Plus model.
-It's still a great product, and it now has a higher R-Value, making it even warmer than the old version.
-The AirRail is super comfortable, right up there at the top of our scoring in this category because of its hugging bumpers that cradle you while you sleep.
-REI has also cut down the weight and bulk of this product, making it more competitive in these metrics.
-All that to say we think it is the best bang for your buck, and we've given it our Best Buy Award.
+The REI Co-op AirRail has been upgraded to the Plus model, and it continues to be a great product.
+It's super comfortable, right up there at the top of our scoring because of its hugging bumpers that cradle you while you sleep.
+REI has cut down the weight and bulk, making it more competitive in these metrics.
+With all of this in mind, we've given it our Best Buy Award.
 You'll find a quality, comfortable, and warm sleeping mat in the AirRail Plus.
+Unfortunately, the standards for R-value testing have changed, and the AirRail's R-value has been downgraded - this has bumped it down in our warmth metric.
+The AirRail is an excellent choice for car camping trips or short backpacks where you don't have to carry it too far.

 Our Analysis and Test Results

-The new and improved Air Rail Plus is still the best bang for your buck.
-It has been redesigned with a new one-way valve to help with self-inflation and deflation and is in a more svelte package.
-The AirRail is lighter, smaller, and warmer for the same price as the old version.
+The Air-Rail Plus is still the best bang for your buck.
+We like its one-way valve to help with self-inflation and deflation, and it comes in a more svelte package.
+It's still an excellent value for the price.
+However, its R-value has been downgraded.

 REI claims that this model has more insulation than its unisex version, adding insulation to the torso and padding to the hip area because women sleep colder.

 With its 75 Denier fabric, it has the most robust bottom materials of the bunch.
 Its former iteration had some complaints about the valve leaking overnight.
-Now, REI has gone to a one-way valve system that is similar to Big Agnes and Sea to Summit's models, with the option to remove the full cap for easy deflation.
-This new valve seems to be more durable and easy to use than the former screw and lock down valve.
+Now, REI has gone to a one-way valve system with the option to remove the full cap for easy deflation.
+This new valve seems to be more durable and easy to use than the former screw and lockdown valve.
 We also think that this version's color is better as it doesn't show dirt as easily as the old teal color did.

 On the heftier side, the AirRail loses points in this metric.

 Weighing in at 25 ounces, the AirRail is one of the heavier products in this review, and we would hesitate to take this on long backpacking trips.
-The lightest model we tested was the Therm-a-Rest NeoAir XLite weighing only 11.8 ounces, which is less than half the weight of the AirRail.
+The lightest models in this review are less than half the weight of the AirRail.
 All that being said, it's also not the heaviest pad in this review.

 REI has made strides in this area with the AirRail Plus Women's; however, it's still not as small and packable as other models we tested.